-There were also all the usual things you would expect in a luxury hotel, bathrobe, slippers, a huge TV, safe and a good Keurig coffee maker.
-If like me, you were feeling the heat, it was good to see both a fan and some very efficient air conditioning.
+There were also all the usual things you would expect in a luxury hotel; bathrobe, slippers, a huge TV, a safe and a good Keurig coffee maker.
+If, like me, you were feeling the heat, it was good to see both a fan and some very efficient air conditioning.
 I slept very well here as there was no noise apart from the comforting sound of the waves lapping at the shore.

-I loved with the bathroom in its beachy New England style.
-It was enormous with a really great bath for relaxing in.
+I loved with the bathroom with its beachy New England style.
+It was enormous, with a really great bath for relaxing in.
 If you didn’t fancy a bath there was also a large walk in shower with room for several people, if you were so inclined!

 Food and drink